Leave Behind More than Your Money: Communication Is Key to a Successful Legacy

 Principal, J. Biance Financial

-Justin M. Biance, a Certified Estate Planner and principal at J. Biance Financial (www.jbiance.com), is the author of "The Great Inheritance: 7 Steps to Leaving Behind More Than Your Money."
-He specializes in multigenerational legacy planning.
+Justin M. Biance, a Certified Estate Planner and principal at J. Biance Financial (www.jbiance.com), is the author of "Designed to Last: Renovate Your Financial House and Retire With Confidence" and “The Great Inheritance: 7 Steps to Leaving Behind More Than Your Money.”
+He specializes in multigenerational legacy planning and creating tax-efficient strategies for transferring wealth to heirs.